-Hours before the battle that would end his life, Admiral Lord Horatio Nelson sat at his desk on the flagship HMS Victory and wrote this prayer in his diary: “May the great God, whom I worship, grant to my Country, and for the benefit of Europe in general, a great and glorious Victory; … I commit my life to Him who made me and may his blessing light upon my endeavours for serving my Country faithfully. … Amen.”
+Hours before the battle that would end his life, Adm.
+Lord Horatio Nelson sat at his desk on the flagship HMS Victory and wrote this prayer in his diary: “May the great God, whom I worship, grant to my country, and for the benefit of Europe in general, a great and glorious victory; … I commit my life to Him who made me; and may his blessing light upon my endeavors for serving my country faithfully. … Amen.”

-It was 1805, and Napoleon had just crowned himself Emperor of Europe.
+It was 1805, and Napoleon had just crowned himself emperor of Europe.
 After a whirlwind takeover of the Continent, he set his sights on the next prize: Britain.
-Britain’s navy was the best in the world, and Napoleon knew he had no chance of defeating Britain’s fleet unless he allied with Spain.
+Britain’s navy was the world’s best, and Napoleon knew he had no chance of defeating Britain’s fleet unless he allied with Spain.

 Horatio Nelson—Admiral of the British Navy—had the job of stopping this combined Franco-Spanish fleet.
-He prepared immensely for this battle.
+He prepared intensively for this battle.
 The British were outnumbered.
-Against the combined Spanish-French fleets of 33, Britain only had 27 ships, but rather than being discouraged, this imbalance forced Nelson to prepare even more.
-He focused on relying on the abilities of his men and bolstering their morale.
+Against the combined Franco-Spanish fleet of 33 ships, Britain only had 27.
+But rather than being discouraged, Nelson was motivated to prepare even more.
+He focused on trusting the abilities of his men and bolstering their morale.
 The Franco-Spanish fleet had more numbers, but it lacked leadership and skill.
-Many of the best French officers had either been executed during the French Revolution or had left their positions, and the young men in the fleet had scant amounts of training.
+Many of the best French officers had either been executed during the French Revolution or had left their positions, and the young men in the fleet had scant training.

-During the Spanish blockade, Nelson invited his captains to dine aboard HMS Victory, and he outlined his unconventional plan: Usually in naval battles, ships would line up in a single column, facing the enemy.
+Before the battle, Nelson invited his captains to dine aboard HMS Victory where he outlined his unconventional plan.
+Usually in naval battles, ships would line up in a single column, facing the enemy.
 This way, each ship would be able to see the flagship, which relayed messages to the rest of the fleet during battle.
-Instead of this head-on attack, however, Nelson made an unprecedented choice.
-He decided to split his fleet into two columns, so they would be able to attack the French-Spanish fleet at right angles, cutting the enemy’s line into thirds.
-That way, the British fleet would then be able to surround the core of the enemy’s ships, assuring an easy victory.
+Instead of this head-on attack, Nelson made an unprecedented choice: He decided to split his fleet into two columns, which would enable them to attack the French-Spanish fleet at right angles, cutting the enemy’s line into thirds.
+That way, the British fleet could easily surround the core of the enemy’s ships, assuring an easy victory.

-On the day of the battle—October 21, 1805—Nelson ordered a series of flags to be raised on his flagship Victory that signaled: “England expects every man to do his duty.”
+On the day of the battle—Oct.
+21, 1805—Nelson ordered a series of flags to be raised on his flagship Victory that signaled: “England expects that every man will do his duty.”
 His men cheered as they raised the signal and the message spread throughout the fleet.
-As the two columns of ships sailed toward the enemy, they endured heavy fire, without being able to fire back.
-Fifty men aboard Victory had been killed or wounded before the ship was even able to open fire.
+As the two columns of ships sailed toward the enemy, the British endured heavy fire without being able to fire back.
+Fifty men aboard Victory were killed or wounded before the ship was able to open fire.
 As the other ships of the fleet joined the melee, Victory fired a fatal shot against the French flagship, leaving the fleet without the leadership it needed to defeat the British.

 Victory then exchanged fire with the French ship Redoubtable, and their rigging became entangled.
-As the ships exchanged cannon fire, a French sniper on the enemy’s flagship spotted Nelson on the deck of Victory, who was unmistakable in his decorated military coat.
-The sniper’s musket ball struck Nelson’s shoulder and lodged in his back.
-He was taken below decks and died a few hours later, but by then, he knew that Britain had won the battle.
-“Thank God I have done my duty.”
-These were his last words.
+As the ships exchanged cannon fire, a French sniper spotted Nelson on the deck of Victory, who was unmistakable in his decorated military coat.
+The sniper’s musket ball struck Nelson’s lung and lodged in his back.
+He was taken belowdecks.
+By then, he knew that Britain had won the battle.
+His last words were: “Thank God I have done my duty.”
+He died within a few hours.

-At the end of the battle, there were only 1,700 British causalities, and every British ship was intact.
-The French-Spanish fleet had approximately 6,000 causalities and lost 19 ships, plus 20,000 captured men.
+At the end of the battle, after five hours of fighting, there were only 1,500 British casualties, and every British ship was intact.
+The Franco-Spanish fleet had approximately 6,000 casualties and lost 19 ships, plus 20,000 captured men.
 It wasn’t just a success for Britain—it was an outstanding victory.
-Napoleon was prevented from invading Britain, and instead he focused his ambitions eastward, on Russia.
+Napoleon was prevented from invading Britain, and he turned his ambitions eastward on Russia.

-In a recent Trumpet Daily program, host Stephen Flurry noted that this battle occurred right around the time when God was pouring out His blessings upon the biblical descendants of Ephraim.
-This victory guaranteed that Britain would control the ocean.
+In a recent Trumpet Daily Radio Show, host Stephen Flurry noted that this battle occurred right around the time God was pouring out His blessings on the biblical descendants of Ephraim.
+This victory guaranteed that Britain would control the oceans.
 It ensured that Britain would continue to expand and prosper as a world superpower.
 This battle would not have been won without a leader who was deeply devoted to his country.

 Nelson had passion for his responsibility, which inspired his men to do the same!
 Napoleon—the very enemy Nelson fought against—once said that a leader is a dealer in hope.
 How many more British casualties would there have been if Nelson hadn’t been on the deck of Victory, inspiring his men to move forward and face the enemy—to do their duty?

-Nelson’s leadership during the Battle of Trafalgar provides plenty of lessons: he prepared tremendously, he bolstered the morale of his men, and he led from example by being in the middle of the fight.
-But one overarching principle drove all of his actions: a sense of duty, which was his devotion to defending the British people.
+Nelson’s leadership during the Battle of Trafalgar provides plenty of lessons: We can be inspired by how he prepared tremendously, how he bolstered the morale of his men, and how he led by example by staying in the middle of the fight.
+But one overarching principle drove all of Nelson’s actions: a sense of duty, which was his devotion to defending the British people.